-Arancini (pronounced “aran-chini”) are a Sicilian street food made of risotto that’s rolled into a ball, stuffed, breaded, and gently fried.
-You’re going to love the crispy outside and creamy inside of these Italian snacks!
+Arancini are a Sicilian street food of risotto that’s rolled into a ball, stuffed with cheese, breaded, and fried until crispy.
+Does it get much better?
+You’ll love the crispy outside and cheesy inside of this tasty Italian snack!

 Photo Credits: Andrea Gralow